SamuelTF-ProPer/SamuelTF-ProPer/README.md

-# Myportfolio
+#My Portfolio
-### Who am I?
+###Who am I?
-Hello, Iam Samuel Tarifa Flores a person who codes mostly for fun (and also to get a job).
-My main objective right now is to keep developing my skills (Coding, 3D modeling and video editing mainly) The reason for that is that I am a person who likes to do things overall, right now my two main projects are:
+Hello, I am Samuel Tarifa Flores, a person who codes mostly for fun (and also to get a job).
+My main objective right now is to keep developing my skills (coding, 3D modeling, and video editing mainly).
+The reason for that is that I am a person who likes to do things overall.
+Right now, my two main projects are:
-  - To develop my videogame
+  - To develop my video game
-  - To keep on creating content for my youtube chanel
+  - To keep on creating content for my YouTube channel

-However until i can actually start living off of those i first need to get a job that will support me financially, for that i am still studiying to get more knoledge.
-Right now I have:
+However, until I can actually start living off of those, I first need to get a job that will support me financially.
+For that, I am still studying to gain more knowledge.
+Right now, I have:
-  - Technician in microinformatic systems and networks
+  - Technician in Microinformatic Systems and Networks
   - CISCO
-  - Technician in development of web aplications (In progress)
+  - Technician in Development of Web Applications (In progress)

-### My experience at coding
+#My experience with coding
-I first started coding when i was thirteen years old, I tried to learn C# to create videogames in Unity but my PC was too old for that so i eventually stopped due to hardware limitations.
-After this when i was 16 i tried to create a videogame again, this time in Godot, with a new PC it was finally posible since i didnt lack the hardware to do so.
-In Godot i learned GDScript a programming language created specifically for Godot, GDScript is basically C++ but with all of the funcionalities from the Godot engine integrated, while I am very good at coding I still am working on 3D modeling so I have had to delay the videogame
+I first started coding when I was thirteen years old.
+I tried to learn C# to create video games in Unity, but my PC was too old for that, so I eventually stopped due to hardware limitations.
+After this, when I was 16, I tried to create a video game again, this time in Godot.
+With a new PC, it was finally possible since I didn't lack the hardware to do so.
+In Godot, I learned GDScript, a programming language created specifically for Godot.
+GDScript is basically C++ but with all of the functionalities from the Godot engine integrated.

+While I am very good at coding, I am still working on 3D modeling, so I have had to delay the video game.